Subscribe To This Site

 When you buy Fairtrade certified goods, an additional amount (a social premium) goes towards the development of the producers’ local communities.
 Decisions about how to spend the extra money are taken democratically and typical projects include scholarships for children and building schools and health clinics.
 This gives the people and families that produce your Fairtrade goods the chance to build a future without poverty.

-Cafédirect go far beyond these requirements by developing long term, direct relationships with all our grower partners and by investing our profits back into their organisations.
+Cafédirect goes far beyond these requirements by developing long term, direct relationships with all our grower partners and by investing our profits back into their organisations.
 Each year we plough back more than 50% of our annual profits into smallholder growers’ businesses and communities.
 This enables us to support additional programmes on the ground, focusing on issues as wide-ranging as gender empowerment, quality improvement and climate change.

 The link between smallholder agriculture and climate change is becoming increasingly important.
 As environmental conditions change, so too do farming conditions, and what benefit is a guaranteed fair price for crops that can’t be grown in the first place?
 This is precisely why Cafédirect set up AdapCC - spending the past three years working with tea, coffee and cocoa growers living and farming on the climate change frontline.
 Working in partnership with the German Technical Cooperation (GTZ), the initiative pioneered ways for small farmers to adapt to changing climatic conditions.